IbrahimParkar/Analyzing_Education_Crime_and_Socioeconomic_Data_in_Chicago/README.md

 # Analyzing Education, Crime, and Socioeconomic Data in Chicago
-# Project Overview
-The project aims to analyze a real-world dataset obtained from the Chicago Data Portal.
-As a data analyst, your task is to analyze the census, crime, and school data for a specific neighborhood or district in the City of Chicago.
-The goal is to identify factors that impact the enrollment, safety, health, and environment ratings of schools.

-The dataset consists of three main datasets: Chicago Socioeconomic Indicators, Chicago Public Schools, and Chicago Crime Data.
-The Chicago Socioeconomic Indicators dataset provides socioeconomic indicators and a hardship index for each Chicago community area.
-The Chicago Public Schools dataset contains school-level performance data used to create CPS School Report Cards.
-The Chicago Crime Data dataset reflects reported incidents of crime in the City of Chicago.

-To analyze the data, you will utilize SQL queries and Python to extract relevant information and gain insights.
-The assignment presents a series of questions that guide you in exploring the dataset and formulating SQL queries to find answers.
-You will load the datasets into a database, execute SQL queries, and interpret the results.

-Throughout the project, you will demonstrate your proficiency in SQL, data analysis, and problem-solving.
-By completing this project, you will enhance your skills in data manipulation, querying, and interpretation, and contribute to the understanding of factors influencing educational outcomes in the City of Chicago.

-Get ready to dive into the dataset, analyze the data, and uncover valuable insights to support the non-profit organization's mission of improving educational outcomes for children and youth in the City of Chicago.

-# Introduction
 Welcome to the Real-World Data Analysis Assignment using SQL and Python!
 In this hands-on assignment, you will have the opportunity to work with a real-world dataset provided by the Chicago Data Portal.

 Imagine that you have been hired by a non-profit organization dedicated to improving educational outcomes for children and youth in the City of Chicago.
 Your role is to analyze the census, crime, and school data for a specific neighborhood or district and identify factors that impact the enrollment, safety, health, and environment ratings of schools.